-- What did you learn about your chosen issue? - Were you surprised by anything you learned about your issue? - Have you ever led or participated in a service-learning project before?
-How was that experience? - How do you feel about leading a servicelearning project? - How can you use your strengths to make sure your service-learning project is successful?
+- What did you learn about your selected issue?
+Did anything surprise you? - Have you ever led or participated in a service-learning project before?
+How was that experience? - Which of your skills/strengths can you use to ensure this project is successful? - What do you hope to gain from this servicelearning experience? - What challenges do you think you may encounter during your service-learning project?
+How can you overcome them?